SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 The network speed and latency are also an important factor in DataMiner performance.
 Pure inter-DataMiner communication mostly uses smaller messages, so a small latency is important.
 For read and write actions to the storage nodes, a decent throughput is recommended.
 The common gigabit networks will not be overloaded by a DataMiner System.
 We understand that keeping the latency low is not always possible towards remote sites.
 As such, having a higher latency is not problematic for synchronization of your cluster, but it could become an issue if a high number of values need to be transferred between remote nodes.
 Check with Skyline if this is the case for you.

-As a rule, we recommend a throughput ranging from 100 Mbps to 1 Gbps and a latency ranging from < 50 ms to < 30 ms.
+As a rule of thumb, we recommend a throughput ranging from 100 Mbps to 1 Gbps and a latency ranging from < 50 ms to < 30 ms.

 ### Operating System